MicrosoftDocs/azure-docs/articles/storage/storage-monitor-storage-account.md

 ---
-title: How to monitor a storage account | Microsoft Docs
+title: How to monitor an Azure Storage account | Microsoft Docs
-description: Learn how to monitor a storage account in Azure by using the Azure Portal.
+description: Learn how to monitor a storage account in Azure by using the Azure portal.
 services: storage
 documentationcenter: ''
 author: robinsh